-While they are all pretty comparable, Rhapsody is probably the cream of the crop.
+While they are all pretty comparable, Spotify is probably the cream of the crop.
 They offer the most streamlined interface and the best jukebox functionality, all accessible from any PC connected to the web.
 Artist bios, radio stations (which allow you to skip songs), and advanced playlist features are all integrated into the interface.
-For $14.99 a month, this is a great value.
-Subscribers also have the option to download songs for 89 cents a track.

-Napster also has an attractive interface with advanced playlist features and a massive catalog of music that is continually growing.
-It has a few nice personalization features, but transferring songs to an MP3 player can be more difficult with Napster than the alternatives.
-For $14.95 a month and 99 cent tracks, it is still a great value.
+Tidal also has an attractive interface with advanced playlist features and a massive catalog of music that is continually growing.
+It has a few nice personalization features, but transferring songs can be more difficult with Tidal than the alternatives.

 With digital music sales soaring, it is a safe bet that all three of these music subscription services will flourish and continue to develop even more features, grow their already extensive catalogs, and convert more and more pirates into renters.